Revolutions of 1848: Denmark

-Danish soldiers parade through Copenhagen in 1849 after victories in the First Schleswig War.
+Cover of the first Danish constitution from 1849.

 Denmark had been governed by a system of absolute monarchy (King's Law) since the 17th century.
 King Christian VIII, a moderate reformer but still an absolutist, died in January 1848 during a period of rising opposition from farmers and liberals.
-The demands for constitutional monarchy, led by the National Liberals, ended with a popular march to Christiansborg on 21 March.
+The demands for a constitutional monarchy, led by the National Liberals, ended with a popular march to Christiansborg on 21 March.
 The new king, Frederick VII, met the liberals' demands and installed a new Cabinet that included prominent leaders of the National Liberal Party.

 The national-liberal movement wanted to abolish absolutism, but retain a strongly centralized state.
-The king accepted a new constitution agreeing to share power with a bicameral parliament called the Rigsdag.
+The king accepted a new constitution, agreeing to share power with a bicameral parliament called the Rigsdag.
 It is said that the Danish king's first words after signing away his absolute power were, "that was nice, now I can sleep in the mornings".
 Although army officers were dissatisfied, they accepted the new arrangement.
 In contrast to the rest of Europe, this was not overturned by reactionaries.
 The liberal constitution did not extend to Schleswig, leaving the Schleswig-Holstein Question unanswered.

 Schleswig

 The Duchy of Schleswig, a region containing both Danes (a North Germanic population) and Germans (a West Germanic population), was a part of the Danish monarchy, but remained a duchy separate from the Kingdom of Denmark.
-Spurred by pan-Germanist sentiment, the Germans of Schleswig took up arms against a proposal from the National Liberal government in Copenhagen which would have fully integrated the duchy into Denmark.
+Spurred by pan-Germanist sentiment, the Germans of Schleswig took up arms against a proposal from the National Liberal government in Copenhagen, which would have fully integrated the duchy into Denmark.

 The German population in Schleswig and Holstein revolted, inspired by the Protestant clergy.
 The German states sent in an army, but Danish victories in 1849 led to the Treaty of Berlin (1850) and the London Protocol (1852).
 They reaffirmed the sovereignty of the King of Denmark, while prohibiting union with Denmark.
 The violation of the latter provision led to renewed warfare in 1863 and the Prussian victory in 1864.